samritchie/ReactiveMarbles/README.markdown

 ### Getting Started:

 1. Clone or download the repo
-2. Run `carthage checkout`, or `git submodule init`
+2. Run `carthage checkout`, or `git submodule init && git submodule update`
+3. Open the workspace (not the playground!)
-3. Build the 'ReactiveMarbles-OSX' scheme
+4. Build the 'ReactiveMarbles-OSX' scheme
-4. Open one of the Playground pages, show the Assistant Editor, and choose 'Timeline'.
+5. Open one of the Playground pages, show the Assistant Editor (and choose 'Timeline' if necessary).

 ### TODO/Known Issues: